Ignotus/uva-computer-vision/README.md

 <sup>^ These authors contributed equally to this work inspite of the fact that one doesn't use git :)</sup>

 This project is distributed under the [MIT license](LICENSE).
-It's a part of the Computer Vision 1 and Computer Vision 2 courses taught by Theo Gevers and guest lectures at the University of Amsterdam.
-Please follow the [UvA regulations governing Fraud and Plagiarism](http://student.uva.nl/en/az/content/plagiarism-and-fraud/plagiarism-and-fraud.html) in the case if you are a student.
+It's a part of the Computer Vision 1 and Computer Vision 2 courses taught by Theo Gevers and guest lecturers at the University of Amsterdam.
+Please follow the [UvA regulations governing Fraud and Plagiarism](https://student.uva.nl/en/content/az/plagiarism-and-fraud/plagiarism-and-fraud.html) in the case if you are a student.

 [fscatter3](assignment-5/fscatter3.m) is distributed under the BSD 2-Clause license.
 [VLFeat](http://www.vlfeat.org/license.html) is distributed under the BSD license.
 SIFT image descriptor used in our project is [patented](http://www.google.com/patents/US6711293) by David Lowe (University of British Columbia) and cannot be used for comercial purpose.